drewmccormack/Forked/README.md

 }
 ```

 It doesn't look like much, but you've just created the model for a fully collaborative text editor.
-If the model initially contains the text "Fork Yeah", and one user changes this to "Fork Yeah!", and another changes it at the same time to "Fork yeah", the `TextMerger` will do what you would expect, merging to give "Fork yeah!".
+For example, if the model initially contains the text "Fork Yeah", and one user changes this to "Fork Yeah!", and another changes it at the same time to "Fork yeah", the `TextMerger` will do what you would expect, merging to give "Fork yeah!".

 ### Modeling Data

-Having complete control over merging is great, and the merging algorithms provided by `ForkedMerge` make it much easier to piece together, but wouldn't it be nice if `Forked` could just generate this code automatically?
+Having complete control over merging is great, and the merging algorithms provided by `ForkedMerge` make it much easier to piece things together, but wouldn't it be nice if `Forked` could just generate this code automatically?

 That's exactly what `ForkedModel` is for.
 It uses Swift Macros to make defining a global data model almost trivial.

 Let's update `TextDocument` to use `ForkedModel`: